 Text and Photographs by James Wainwright

-Unless we can find some specimens direct from a Tibetan mine it is impossible to tell what colour a bead started out as.
+Unless we can find some specimens direct from a Tibetan mine, it is impossible to tell what color a bead started out as.
 It is clear that many turquoise beads have turned dark green from skin oils.
 How quickly this happens will depend on the porosity of the stone and how regularly they are worn.
 You often see beads that have one side (usually the flatter side) that is a darker green than the other.
-This indicates that the darker side has had the most skin contact and so the lighter side would perhaps be closer to the original colour of the material.
+This indicates that the darker side has had the most skin contact, and so the lighter side would perhaps be closer to the original color of the material.

-The bluest beads will always hold the greatest allure for Tibetans and the best pieces are believed to come from Iran.
+The bluest beads will always hold the greatest allure for Tibetans, and the best pieces are believed to come from Iran.
 I wonder when this supply dried up?
-I do believe that many beads sourced in Tibet and the Himalaya are of Tibetan origin (not all of it comes from China as some would like us to believe) but not knowing where these turquoise mines were located this view is difficult to confirm.
+I do believe that many beads sourced in Tibet and the Himalaya are of Tibetan origin (not all of it comes from China as some would like us to believe), but not knowing where these turquoise mines were located this view is difficult to confirm.
 Also, because there is now little turquoise in the marketplace, it is certain that mining in Tibet (for turquoise) is no longer happening or is only on a very small scale.
 The modern Chinese beads we see have all been treated in some way and many are not turquoise at all.
-I have seen some very convincing Variscite beads that unless you knew it was Variscite it would be impossible to tell them apart.
+I have seen some very convincing Variscite beads that, unless you knew it was Variscite, it would be impossible to tell them apart from true torquoise.

 For more images of antique Tibetan turquoise, see: http://www.garudashop.com/Turquoise_beads_s/31.htm